ibm-watson-iot/iot-docs/mongodb/README.md

 # Installing the Official MongoDB CE Operator

-**Important!!!!
-Maximo Application Suite (MAS) v8.4 does not support authentication via `SCRAM-SHA-256`.
-The official MongoDB CE Operator only configures `SCRAM-SHA-256` authentication.
-There is a [work around](#Work-Around-to-Enable-SCRAM-SHA-1-Authentication) that must be followed until MAS updates the version of the MongoDB Java driver being used.
-Please be sure to follow the steps for the [work around](#Work-Around-to-Enable-SCRAM-SHA-1-Authentication) after installing the MongoDB CE Operator.**

 This is a guide to assist with installing and configuring the Official MongoDB Community Kubernetes Operator into OpenShift.
 The primary objective is to setup MongoDB Community Edition (CE) so it can be used to satisfy the MongoDB prerequisite of Maximo Application Suite (MAS)

 The installation and configuration was adapted from the official [MongoDB Community Kubernetes Operator](https://github.com/mongodb/mongodb-kubernetes-operator).
 You are encouraged to review the applicable documentation provided with the official [MongoDB Community Kubernetes Operator](https://github.com/mongodb/mongodb-kubernetes-operator)

-At the time of this writing v0.6.0 of the MongoDB Community Kubernetes Operator is the latest release.
+At the time of this writing v0.7.0 of the MongoDB Community Kubernetes Operator is the latest release.

 ## Getting Started